Deena Ayesh

 What’s the best career advice you’ve ever received?

 Don't be afraid to make mistakes.
 That advice really helped me with entering new doors without any direction and just taking that risk.
-Another one is, you know, those who don't ask don't get fed, and you miss every shot that you don't take.
-I really internalized these things when trying new things.
-It challenged me to put myself in new situations and figure out new skill sets that I might not have, and build new connections.
-A lot of the things that I have done were not things that I was expecting to do, but were only made possible by throwing myself into a new door that seemed scary, but was ultimately worth it.
+Another one is the idea that you miss every shot that you don't take.
+I really internalized this mentality when entering an unfamiliar environment, because mistakes are how you learn, so it's really important to be open to trying anything and everything the world presents you with, because you really have nothing to lose besides missing out on that potential opportunity, if you don't go for it.
+This mindset therefore challenged me to always put myself in new situations, and from them I discover new things to learn, build on skills that I might not have used before, and meet new connections that end up making a great impact in my life.
+A lot of the things that I have done were never anything I was expecting to accomplish, but they were only made possible by throwing myself into a new door that seemed scary, but was ultimately worth it.

 What advice would you give to young women entering your industry?

-I’d say to embrace risk and experimentation—don’t be afraid to take on roles that feel unfamiliar or intimidating, because they’re often the ones that teach you the most and open doors you never expected.
+I’d say to embrace risk and experimentation—don’t limit yourself to a narrow path and don't be afraid to take on roles that feel unfamiliar or intimidating, because they’re often the ones that teach you the most, opening doors you never expected.

 What are the biggest challenges or opportunities in your field right now?